NormProgr/Employment-Narratives/README.md

 Finally, I receive my training results running a subset of 1000 data points an accuracy of 82,16% at the third epoch.
 Considering that the underlying training data might be imbalanced I consider the model to perform quite well on the data at hand.
-Though both models I use are distilbert based, which might account for the high precision.
-But including my zero-shot classification evaluation results I think the overall data is not suitable to solve my problem.
+Though both models are distilbert based, which might account for the high precision.
+But including my zero-shot classification evaluation results I think the overall data is not suitable to solve my problem or being applied on new unseen data.
 In the next part I present some ideas how to overcome this problem.

 III Outlook and further Ideas